 Morgan Gianola is a student in the behavioral neuroscience doctoral program within the department of psychology.
 He graduated from Carthage College with a Bachelor of Arts in neuroscience and Spanish, and has since done work in human populations as well as with animal models.
 He is interested in investigating how interactions between cultural upbringing, mindset (language of use, psychological state, etc.), and the environment influence neurobiological activity as well as emotional and bodily perception.
 Disseminating and applying the results of such research toward improved health outcomes is also a central focus for Morgan.

 Madeleine Snider is a sophomore at the University of Miami majoring in neuroscience and minoring in chemistry.
-She is currently completing a summer research internship at the SCN Lab studying the effect of gender and ethnic biases on the perception of pain in others.
+She recently completed a summer research internship at the SCN Lab studying the effect of gender and ethnic biases on the perception of pain in others.